ShivamPatel145/Chai-Code-Cohort/README.md

 **Chai Code** is a platform dedicated to providing high-quality education in technology and development, empowering learners with real-world skills to excel in their careers.

 Learn more about the **Web Dev Cohort 1.0** [here](https://hitesh.ai/cohort).

----

-Let me know if you'd like to modify or add more details!